dataPuzzler/python_package_starter/README.md

 Both LaTeX and PDF versions can then be found in `docs/_build/latex`.

-### Building Deployable Distributions
+### Building a deployable Package Distribution

-The recommended approach to deploy this package is to build a Python [wheel](https://wheel.readthedocs.io/en/stable/) and to then to install it in a fresh virtual environment on the target system.
-The exact build configuration is determined by the parameters in `setup.py`.
+The recommended approach to deploy this package is to build a Python [wheel](https://wheel.readthedocs.io/en/stable/) and to install it in a fresh virtual environment on the target system.
+The exact build configuration is determined by the provided metadata in `setup.py` and `setup.cfg`.
 Note, that this requires that all package dependencies are also specified in the `install_requires` declaration in `setup.py`, **regardless** of their entry in `Pipfile`.
 For more information on Python packaging refer to the [Python Packaging User Guide](https://packaging.python.org) and the accompanying [sample project](https://github.com/pypa/sampleproject).
 To create the Python wheel run,

 ```bash
 pipenv run python setup.py bdist_wheel